55 Days at Peking

-55 Days at Peking is a 1963 American epic historical war film dramatizing the siege of the foreign legations' compounds in Beijing (then still Peking, in English) during the Boxer Uprising, which took place in China in the summer of 1900.
+55 Days at Peking is a 1963 American epic historical war film dramatizing the siege of the foreign legations' compounds in Beijing (then known in English as Peking) during the Boxer Rebellion, which took place in China in the summer of 1900.
 It was produced by Samuel Bronston for Allied Artists, with a screenplay by Philip Yordan and Bernard Gordon, and with uncredited contributions from Robert Hamer, Julian Halevy, and Ben Barzman.
 Noel Gerson wrote a screenplay novelization in 1963 under the pseudonym "Samuel Edwards".

 The film was directed primarily by Nicholas Ray, although Guy Green and Andrew Marton assumed leadership in the latter stages of filming after Ray had fallen ill.
 Both men were uncredited.
 It stars Charlton Heston, Ava Gardner, and David Niven, with supporting roles by Flora Robson, John Ireland, Leo Genn, Robert Helpmann, Harry Andrews, and Kurt Kasznar.
 It also contains the first known screen appearance of future martial arts film star Yuen Siu Tien.
 Japanese film director Juzo Itami, credited in the film as "Ichizo Itami, appears as Col. Goro Shiba.

 55 Days at Peking was released by Allied Artists on May 29, 1963.
 The film received mixed reviews, mainly for its historical inaccuracies and lack of character development.
 However, it was praised for its acting, direction, music, action sequences, and production design.
 In addition to its mixed critical reviews, the film grossed only $10 million at the box office against a budget of $10 million.
 Despite this, the film was nominated for two Academy Awards.
 It was director Ray's last film until Lightning Over Water (1980).

 Plot

+Historical background

-Starvation, widespread in China, is affecting more than 100 million peasants by the summer of 1900.
-Approximately a thousand foreigners from various western industrialized countries are surrounded and trapped in Beijing's legations.
-The Boxers oppose the westerners and the Christian religion and are planning to drive them out.
+Famine in Northern China is affecting millions of peasants by the summer of 1900.
+Starvation will be one of the major causes of the ensuing Boxer Rebellion.
+The legations of various industrialized countries are trapped in Beijing surrounded by Boxers who oppose their influence in China and the spread of Western Christianity.

-The turmoil in China worsens as the Boxer secret societies gain tacit approval from the Empress Dowager Cixi.
-With 13 of China's 18 provinces forced into territorial concessions by those colonial powers, frustration over foreign encroachment boils over when the Empress encourages the Boxers to attack all foreigners in Beijing and the rest of China.
-When the Empress condones the assassination of the German ambassador and "suggests" that the foreigners leave, a violent siege of Beijing's foreign legations district erupts.
-Beijing's foreign embassies are gripped by terror, as the Boxers, supported by Imperial troops, set about killing Christians in an anti-western nationalistic fever.
+The turmoil in China worsens when the Empress Dowager Cixi gives her approval to the Boxers to start oppressing foreigners throughout China, especially as 13 of China's 18 provinces have been forced into territorial concessions to overseas colonial powers.
+The situation escalates rapidly after an ambassador is murdered in the street.
+The Boxers begin a violent siege of Beijing's foreign legations quarter.
+Supported by Imperial troops, the Boxer secret societies begin killing Christians as anti-Western sentiment boils over.